 If you are looking to rip up the parks, snowboarders will now be disappointed that the old three terrain parks have been closed.
 The only terrain park left is the newer, family-friendly Funslope LTH.

 After a long morning of shredding, there are several great options for on-mountain lunch including Restaurant Berthod on Piste #28, Chalet du Cantamont on Piste #6, and the Maison Carrel on Piste #30.

 For apres ski action, hopefully you're not expecting much.
 You're best bet is Les Cage Aux Folles at the base.
 La Thuile is not really known for its nightlife.
 But if you really are looking for some nightlife, try checking out La Bricole disco bar, La Cage aux Folles, Konver and Bar La Buvette.

 To get to the snowboarding at La Thuile, you can either fly in Geneva and drive through the Mt Blanc tunnel (about 2.5 hours), or you can take a train into the nearby Pre-St-Didier train station (4.5km) from Turin Airport.
-Also, as of the winter 2014, there is a SAVDA bus that runs nine times a day between La Thuile and Courmayeur.
+From Pre-St-Didier station, there is a bus heading up to La Thuile.
+Also, there is a SAVDA bus that runs nine times a day between La Thuile and Courmayeur.
 To help get around town and up to the lift base area, there is a free ski bus looping the villages every 25 minutes.

 Overall, La Thuile is the 4th most popular snowboard & freeride destination of all 57 snowboarding resorts in Italy.

 Local Contacts: La Thuile Ski Area +39 (0) 165-884150; La Thuile Tourism +39(0)165-883049.

 Best Season: Jan. - Mar.